What is a Sponsor in New York Real Estate?

 Were there too many renters—which became problematic for owners?

-Look for any problematic patterns that span across multiple developments that sponsor worked on.
+Look for any problematic patterns that span across multiple developments that the sponsor worked on.

 Use a sponsor’s track record as a potential gauge of things to come in your complex.